fnzv/trsh/README.md

 * Chat with BotFather to create a Bot ( https://telegram.me/botfather ), just launch the command /newbot to get your Telegram Token. <br>
  Open the bot chat and send some messages to activate the bot. <br>

-* Launch this command on your Linux system ( WARNING, this command will install the required/missing packages ): <br>
+* Launch this command on your Linux system: <br>

 ```
 cd /home && git clone https://github.com/fnzv/trsh.git && cd trsh && bash install.sh
 ```

+# WARNING: this command will install the required/missing packages ( dnsutils, python-pip, python, nmap, mtr, pip-telepot )

-NOTES:
+# NOTES:

 - You will be asked to insert your Telegram Bot Token aquired on the first step. <br>